Analytic philosophy: Early Wittgenstein

-Ludwig Wittgenstein developed a comprehensive system of logical atomism with a picture theory of meaning in his Tractatus Logico-Philosophicus (Logisch-Philosophische Abhandlung, 1921) sometimes known as simply the Tractatus.
+Russell's student Ludwig Wittgenstein developed a comprehensive system of logical atomism, with a picture theory of meaning, in his Tractatus Logico-Philosophicus (Logisch-Philosophische Abhandlung, 1921), sometimes known as simply the Tractatus.
 (Note: The Latin title was suggested by Moore as an homage to Baruch Spinoza's Tractatus Theologico-Politicus (1670).)
 Wittgenstein thought he had solved all the problems of philosophy with the Tractatus.

-Picture theory

-The book starts "The world is all that is the case."
+The book starts, "The world is all that is the case."
 Wittgenstein claims the universe is the totality of actual states of affairs and that these states of affairs can be expressed and mirrored by the language of first-order predicate logic.
 Thus, a picture of the universe can be constructed by expressing facts in the form of atomic propositions and linking them using logical operators.

-Logic

-The Tractatus introduced philosophers to the term tautology and to the truth table method.
-Wittgenstein believed tautologies say nothing, but show the logical structure of the world.
+The Tractatus introduced philosophers to the terms tautology, truth conditions, and to the truth table method.
+Wittgenstein believed tautologies or logical truths say nothing, but show the logical structure of the world, and has been labeled a mystic who believed in the ineffable by some readers.

-Mysticism and Nonsense

-Wittgenstein has been labeled a mystic who believed in ineffability by some readers.
 The Tractatus further ultimately concludes that all of its propositions are meaningless, illustrated with a ladder one must toss away after climbing up it.
-The book ends "Whereof one cannot speak, thereof one must be silent."
+The book ends, "Whereof one cannot speak, thereof one must be silent."